What is economics?

 What can you do with an economics degree?

 A Wabash degree in economics offers a wide range of career options.
-Recent graduates have pursued the following jobs for an economics major: Business Analyst, Senior Trader, U.S. Army Commander, Bank Reconciliation Analyst, Finance Director, Attorney, Sustainable Food System Designer, IT Professional, National Mobilization Coordinator, Business Intelligence Developer, Investment Consultant, Political Director, Treasurer, CEO Hydration firm, Bank Vice President, Project Engineer, Financial Advisor, Deputy Head of Business Development, Music Teacher.
+Recent graduates have pursued the following jobs for an economics majors: Business Analyst, Senior Trader, U.S. Army Commander, Bank Reconciliation Analyst, Finance Director, Attorney, Sustainable Food System Designer, IT Professional, National Mobilization Coordinator, Business Intelligence Developer, Investment Consultant, Political Director, Treasurer, CEO Hydration firm, Bank Vice President, Project Engineer, Financial Advisor, Deputy Head of Business Development, Music Teacher.